Paramylodon: Skull characteristics

+Digital endocast of the cranial cavity of Paramylodon (LACMHC 1717-33).

 The skull of Paramylodon was long and narrow.
 It reached a typical total length of 42.9 to 49.8 cm.
 A particularly large skull measured 54.0 cm.
 In plain view, it possessed a rather rectangular shape with an average width at the occipital bone of 18.8 cm, behind the eyes of 12.2 cm, and at the snout of 14 cm.
 Typical for numerous mylodonts was the continuously widening snout towards the front.
 The skull, however, was shown to be altogether much narrower than in the comparably sized Glossotherium, the latter showing a dome-like bulge at the frontal line in side view, which did not occur in Paramylodon.
 However, the skull of Paramylodon, with the exception of the middle region (the dome-like bulge in Glossotherium), was on average higher, measuring about 13.8 cm at the occiput and 13 cm at the snout.
 The nasal bone was laterally in contact with the upper jaw.
 This created a nasal interior that was closed at the sides and open only at the front, becoming about as high as it was wide, which was due to the overall narrower skull.
 The diastema was, typical of sloths, only loosely connected to the upper jaw.
 At the frontal bone, the nasal bone protruded far back, so that the suture between the two skull bones was rather V-shaped.
 In addition, the frontal bone represented the largest bone of the entire skull.
 A strong parietal crest existed between the parietal bones, but it appeared much narrower than compared to Glossotherium.
 The zygomatic arches were secondarily closed again, deviating from most sloths.
 The anterior arch, originating at the zygomatic bone and pointing posteriorly, had three processes, one oriented upward, one downward, and the middle one horizontally.
 The posterior arch section, attached to the temporal bone, had a finger-like shape and joined the middle process of the anterior arch section.
 On the underside of the skull, the palatine bone protruded much further posteriorly in Paramylodon than in Glossotherium, caused by the longer extension of the bone behind the last molar.
 As in many mylodonts, both flanks of the wing bones were distinctly inflated.
 In Paramylodon, however, this was not quite as evident as in Glossotherium, so the distended structures were much further apart through the basal phenoid of the sphenoids.
 Features that link Glossotherium and Paramylodon include, for example, the dentition structure with the anterior caniniform teeth and the tooth structure, such as of the second molar, or the position of the bony suture between the palatine bone and the maxilla near the posteriormost tooth.
 In contrast, Mylodon is more distinctly divergent, with its reduced dentition, more simply designed teeth, and the forward bone junction between the palatine and maxilla.